bratislava/bratiska-cli/README.md

 GIT_TAG
 ```

-value of git tag used in deployment like `dev1.47`
+value of git tag used in a deployment like `dev1.47.`

 ```dotenv
 COMMIT